AgileVentures/av-static-website/source/blog_articles/2017-01-16-hosting-costs.html.markdown

 ![Harrow Community Network users](https://www.dropbox.com/s/zrhi3tit04i44s0/Screenshot%202017-01-16%2009.42.25.png?dl=1)

-The site traffic was an order of magnitude heavier in 2015, and I can't really think of an explanation other than some sort of error relating to anayltics of some service pinging the site that shut down.
+The site traffic was an order of magnitude heavier in 2015, and I can't really think of an explanation other than some sort of error relating to analytics of some service pinging the site that shut down.
 Throughout 2016 we've had about 300 visitors a month, which seems about right.
 I can't imagine why 2015 would have seen such high traffic.
 In contrast WebSiteOne has been much more consistent:

 ![AgileVentures site users](https://www.dropbox.com/s/p5inkiun3j1993r/Screenshot%202017-01-16%2009.45.43.png?dl=1)